Welcome to today's edition of the Rush 24-7 podcast.

 If I heard you.

-You said they might have been testing the co-pilot.
+You said they might have been testing the co-pilot?

-Oh, oh, for the attack the co-pilot.
+Oh, oh, before he attacked the co-pilot.

 Right.